IBM/ibm-websphere-automation/gitops-deployment/README.md

     EOF
     ```

-3. Creating a `argocd-cluster-admin` ClusterRoleBinding to grant ArgoCD the necessary permissions to manage resources across the Openshift cluster.
+3. Creating a `argocd-cluster-admin` ClusterRoleBinding to grant ArgoCD the necessary permissions to manage resources across the OpenShift cluster.

     ```bash
     oc adm policy add-cluster-role-to-user cluster-admin \